cbmeetup/appsync-backend/README.md

-# AWS AppSync backend for Coolblue Meetup
+# AWS AppSync backend - Coolblue Meetup

 Backend to be used for [this Gatsby website](https://github.com/cbmeetup/gatsby-amplify).